All About Braces and Oral Hygiene

 • Pancakes or waffles (without crunchy toppings)

-Foods to Avoid with Braces
+What Foods You Should Avoid with Braces?

 To protect your brackets and wires, steer clear of foods that are hard, sticky, crunchy, or chewy.